PsyberAttack/COVID-Data/UK/MSOAs/README.md

 ### Deaths Data

 The Office for National Statistics releases a monthly count of COVID-19 deaths by MSOA, based on place of residence of the deceased and cause of death on their death certificate.
-As death certificates are certified by a medical practitioner, ONS is considered to provide the most reliable indicator of the UK's COVID-19 death toll: https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/deathsinvolvingcovid19bylocalareasanddeprivation/deathsoccurringbetween1marchand30june2020
+As death certificates are certified by a medical practitioner, the ONS is considered to provide the most reliable indicator of the UK's COVID-19 death toll: https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/deathsinvolvingcovid19bylocalareasanddeprivation/deathsoccurringbetween1marchand30june2020